-These studies explore breastmilk composition, the effect of breastfeeding on growth, the portrayal of breastfeeding in the media and the introduction of solids.
+These studies explore breastmilk composition, the introduction of solids and the portrayal of infant feeding in the media.

 Portrayal of infant feeding in women’s magazines

 This study explored the written and visual portrayal of infant feeding in women’s weekly magazines in Britain and Ireland.
 Breastfeeding and formula feeding written references were found in equal number, and both were portrayed predominantly positively.
 However, there was only one visual representation of breastfeeding, compared with 11 of bottle feeding.
 The magazines identified numerous barriers to breastfeeding, including concerns about adverse health benefits.
 The authors concluded that an improvement in visual representations of and factual information about breastfeeding may be helpful in re-defining social norms about infant feeding.

 Nutrition and health-related claims on pre-packaged foods – A five country study in Europe

 This study mapped the prevalence of symbolic and non-symbolic nutrition and health-related claims (NHC) on foods and non-alcoholic beverages in five European countries.
 At least one claim was identified for 26% of all foods and drinks sampled.
 Eight percent of the health claims were children’s development and health claims but these were only observed on less than 1% (0.4%–1.1%) of the foods.